somleng/somleng-scfm/docs/GETTING_STARTED.md

 ### Registering your call flow logic

 In order to make our custom call flow logic available, we need to register it first.
 You can use the environment variable `REGISTERED_CALL_FLOW_LOGIC` to define a comma separated list of call flow logic that your application uses.
-For example, setting the following will register the call flow logic `CallFlowLogic::OutcomeMonitoring`
+You can also use the environment variable `DEFAULT_CALL_FLOW_LOGIC` to override the application's default call flow logic.
+This is useful for specifying call flow logic for incoming calls.
+For example, setting the following enironment variables will register the call flow logic called `CallFlowLogic::OutcomeMonitoring` and set it to the application default.

 ```
 REGISTERED_CALL_FLOW_LOGIC=CallFlowLogic::OutcomeMonitoring
+DEFAULT_CALL_FLOW_LOGIC=CallFlowLogic::OutcomeMonitoring
 ```

-Let's go ahead and restart our API server and specify this environment variable.
+Let's go ahead and restart our API server and specify these environment variables.
 Don't forget to shutdown the running API server first (Ctrl-C).
 Also note that for brevity we have left out the Twilio and Somleng configuration variables.
 Be sure to add them in as well.

 ```
-$ docker run -it --rm -v /tmp/somleng-scfm/db:/usr/src/app/db -p 3000:3000 -h scfm --name somleng-scfm -e RAILS_ENV=production -e SECRET_KEY_BASE=secret -e RAILS_DB_ADAPTER=sqlite3 -e REGISTERED_CALL_FLOW_LOGIC=CallFlowLogic::OutcomeMonitoring dwilkie/somleng-scfm /bin/bash -c 'bundle exec rails s'
+$ docker run -it --rm -v /tmp/somleng-scfm/db:/usr/src/app/db -p 3000:3000 -h scfm --name somleng-scfm -e RAILS_ENV=production -e SECRET_KEY_BASE=secret -e RAILS_DB_ADAPTER=sqlite3 -e REGISTERED_CALL_FLOW_LOGIC=CallFlowLogic::OutcomeMonitoring -e DEFAULT_CALL_FLOW_LOGIC=CallFlowLogic::OutcomeMonitoring dwilkie/somleng-scfm /bin/bash -c 'bundle exec rails s'
 ```

 Ok let's try to use our call flow logic again.